 feet away and he wants to get there in seconds, how fast does he need to walk with respect to the conveyor belt?
 (Assume he can ride the conveyor belt the entire distance.)

 If Jung just stood on the conveyor belt, how far would he travel in 60 seconds?

 How much farther would he need to travel?

 or feet if he just stood on the belt.

-Jung would need to make up a distance of 180 feet in 60 seconds by walking. feet per second
+Jung would need to make up a distance of

+feet in seconds by walking. feet per second

-foot per second, but the belt is moving him forwards at a rate of 2 feet per second.
+foot per second, but the belt is moving him forwards at a rate of feet per second.